 From time to time, you will need to clean your Valor fireplace in order to maintain maximum performance and appeal.
 We have put together the following guidelines that will assist our customers and dealer network with optimizing and cleaning their gas fireplace:

-- Glass Fireplace Window – Clean the glass regularly as soon as you notice the a white film build up.
+- Glass Fireplace Window – Clean the glass regularly as soon as you notice a white film build-up.
 NEVER use an abrasive cleaner on the ceramic glass, an emulsion type cleaner is recommended (Brasso, Polish Plus by Kelkem, Cook Top Clean Creme by Elco, White Off by Rutland, Turtle Wax).
 Use a soft damp cloth to apply the cleaner.

 - Barrier Screen – Our barrier screens are easy to clean, simply use a soft brush to get rid of dust and grime.

 - Cast Iron Stove Body, Front Trim, Fret – The matte cast iron parts can be brushed clean.
 The enameled cast iron parts can be cleaned with mild soap and water then dried with a lint-free soft cloth.